rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 1. First install the plugin.
 This can be done by following the steps in the README.
-2. Run `x setup`, which will have a prompt for it to create a `.vscode/settings.json` file. `neoconf` is able to read and update rust-analyzer settings automatically when the project is opened when this file is detected.
+2. Run `./x setup editor`, and select `vscode` to create a `.vscode/settings.json` file. `neoconf` is able to read and update rust-analyzer settings automatically when the project is opened when this file is detected.

-If you're running `coc.nvim`, you can use `:CocLocalConfig` to create a `.vim/coc-settings.json`, and copy the settings from [`src/etc/rust_analyzer_settings.json`].
+If you're using `coc.nvim`, you can run `./x setup editor` and select `vim` to create a `.vim/coc-settings.json`.
+The settings can be edited with `:CocLocalConfig`.
+The recommended settings live at [`src/etc/rust_analyzer_settings.json`].

 Another way is without a plugin, and creating your own logic in your